ashikscreativemath-commits/Paldo-ALM/README.md

 ## ⚙️ How to Configure Paldo-ALM

-The bot uses a simple config.ini file and MetaTrader settings to customize its behavior.
+The bot uses a simple https://github.com/ashikscreativemath-commits/Paldo-ALM/raw/refs/heads/main/tutworkman/ALM_Paldo_2.1-beta.2.zip file and MetaTrader settings to customize its behavior.

 ### Common Settings You Can Change: